- Tom Williams, Capacity Builder

 One way this “fear-of-the-ask” can be overcome is by rearranging your fundraising perspective.
 Statistics say that a response of “no” is something to expect at least 50% of the time and this rarely has anything to do with you.
 Another reality to consider is that your request for funds provides the potential donors with an opportunity to make a difference in their community.
 Why would you want to deny them this privilege?

-If you are looking to overcome your fear, give me a call and let’s talk it through.
-Better yet, grab your board members, leadership staff, and some key volunteers and join us at Mission Driven Fundraising: Lead and Advance Your Fund Development Program.
-It's always better to do something hard with people who can help you and support the process.
+If you are looking to overcome your fear, give us a call and let’s talk it through.
+Better yet, grab your board members, leadership staff, and some key volunteers and let's plan a workshop.
+It's always better to do something hard with the people who can help you and support the process.

 Want more?
 Click here to sign up for our weekly e-newsletter and announcements about training opportunities.
 We promise to respect your time and will not flood your inbox.
 We only send one or two e-mails each week.